instantOS/instantOS/README.md

 (or use someone elses configuration if you don't want to learn c or/and apply a bunch of patches)

 ## Requirements:
-- mate (for mate-settings-daemon)
-- nautilus
+This requires an server, it does NOT work with wayland as it relies on x utilities

 ## OS
-This is meant for use on Arch.
-It works on Ubuntu too, but the installation might require some manual steps.
+It works on Arch and Ubuntu.
+Arch being my daily driver is more tested than Ubuntu, if you have any issues, just contact me, the userbase being that small allows me to answer every single request.